Version 3.1.0 17 Nov, 2023

 3. User’s obligations.

-3.2.
-User is not allowed to access (or attempt to access) the Services, Website or Platform by any means other than through the means the Provider provides or has indicated that they must use.
-User specifically agrees not to access (or attempt to access) any Services via any illegal and unlawful means, and not to use its account or Wallet in an illegal or unlawful manner (such as for terrorism, fraud, money laundering or other criminal activities).
+3.2 User is not allowed to access (or attempt to access) the Services, Website or Platform by any means other than through the means the Provider provides or has indicated that they must use.
+User specifically agrees not to access (or attempt to access) any Services via any illegal and unlawful means, and not to use or attempt to use its account or Wallet in an illegal or unlawful manner (such as for terrorism, fraud, money laundering or other criminal activities).

 4. Intellectual property rights.